walkingriver/Angular-Apprentice/chapters/01-Introduction.md

 One of the most exciting additions in Angular 18 was the introduction of signals, a new way to handle reactive programming.
 Signals provide a straightforward mechanism for managing reactive state, offering an alternative to traditional observables by simplifying the way data flows through an application.
 With signals, Angular applications can more easily track dependencies and respond to changes in data without the verbosity or complexity that can sometimes accompany observables.
 Signals allow developers to create reactive applications that are more intuitive, efficient, and easier to debug, making it simpler to build complex, data-driven interfaces.
 This update marks a major step forward in Angular’s ability to support reactive programming patterns.

-Today, we’re at Angular 19, a culmination of over a decade of development and refinement.
-Angular 19 offers a mature, stable, and highly performant framework ideal for building web applications that meet the demands of today’s users.
+Today, we're at Angular 19, which represents a culmination of over a decade of development and refinement.
+Angular 19 offers a mature, stable, and highly performant framework ideal for building web applications that meet the demands of today's users.
 With Angular Material, we have a component library that brings a polished, responsive, and accessible design to our applications, ensuring a cohesive user experience across different devices and screen sizes.

 In this book, we’ll explore Angular 19 and Angular Material in depth.
 Our journey will take us from the fundamental structure of an Angular application to creating responsive layouts and using Angular Material’s robust UI components.
 This book is designed to be hands-on, introducing each concept as it becomes relevant, so you can focus on building practical, real-world applications without unnecessary detours.

----
+## Prerequisites

 A foundational knowledge of HTML, CSS, and JavaScript will be helpful as we dive into Angular, but no prior experience with the framework is necessary.
 By the end of this book, you’ll be equipped to build sophisticated, responsive applications using Angular 19 and Angular Material, fully leveraging the power and flexibility of this mature, modern framework to create robust, user-friendly web applications.

----
+## Stay Connected

 Sign up at https://walkingriver.gumroad.com to receive notifications whenever new content is added.